-But you don’t need a lecture on neurochemistry.
-What you need is a simple template you can follow everyday without busting your balls or breaking your bank.
+But I get it.
+You don’t need a lecture on neurochemistry.
+You need a simple template you can follow every day without busting your balls or breaking your bank.
 Quick and easy on-the-go meals, that get the job done.

 Preparation breeds excellence

 Whether we’re talking lunch at the office or winning an Olympic gold medal, preparation is everything.
 Don’t expect physique friendly meals to just fall into your lap.
 Know your options and be prepared for every scenario.
 Pack the right foods/ snacks and have them available at the right time.

 How do you put together quick, nourishing and tasty on-the-go meals?
 Pick a nutrient-dense protein source, add some carbohydrates and/or a source of fat to create a complete muscle-building and brain-boosting meal.

 - Cottage cheese, almonds, 1 piece of fruit

 - Tuna salad with avocado

 - Roast beef sandwich with sliced hardboiled eggs